shpilu/cloriConf/README.md

 make
 sudo make install
 ```
-Alternatively you can specify the install prefix by setting CMAKE_INSTALL_PREFIX, so a complete step seems like
+Alternatively you can specify the install prefix by setting CMAKE_INSTALL_PREFIX, in this case, a complete step seems like
 ```C++
 mkdir build && cd build
 cmake .. -DENABLE_JSON=ON -DENABLE_ZOOKEEPER=ON -DCMAKE_INSTALL_PREFIX=/usr/local/third_party